futurevisioncomputers/Melanoma-Skin-Cancer-CNN-based-model/README.md

 - Answer-2:- actinic keratosis and dermatofibroma have proportionate number of classes. melanoma and pigmented benign keratosis have proprtionate number of classes.

 - Third Model

-Accuracy on training data has increased by using Augmentor library
+- Accuracy on training data has increased by using Augmentor library.

-Model is still overfitting
+- Model looks overfitting (model accurecy 90 and val_accuracy: 0.7896).

+- loss: Training data loss: 0.2992 and test data loss 0.7896

+- class rebalance help to increase accuracy but model look overfitting if we add more epochs.

-The problem of overfitting can be solved by add more layer,neurons or adding dropout layers.
+- The problem of overfitting can be solved by add more layer, neurons or adding dropout layers.

-The Model can be further improved by tuning the hyperparameter
+- The Model can be further improved by tuning the hyperparameter.